ethanmsl/Support-CLI/README.md

 brew install --cask font-anonymous-pro font-hack font-iosevka font-iosevka-slab font-major-mono-display font-syne-mono font-victor-mono
 ```

 You can also add [other fonts of your choice later](https://www.programmingfonts.org/).
 Just note that almost all terminals assume fixed width fonts.
 So make sure the font you're using is compatible with a terminal.
-(Generall anything labelled a "programming", "terminal", or "monospace" font will work. :)
+(Typically, anything labelled a "programming", "terminal", or "monospace" font will work. :)

 ---